open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 A CLIENT span SHOULD be created for each one of these physical requests.
 No span is created corresponding to the "logical" (encompassing) request.

-In order to represent relationship between multiple spans created for retries or redirects, `Link` SHOULD be used with each subsequent span linked to the span for the immediately previous physical request.
+In order to represent the relationship between multiple spans created for retries or redirects, `Link` SHOULD be used with each subsequent span linked to the span for the immediately previous physical request.
 These spans SHOULD be created as siblings.
 In case there is no trace started before retries or